This is a diagram showing where the clouds ought to be.

 As on Earth, the atmosphere of Uranus consists of a troposphere, stratosphere, mesosphere, and thermosphere.
 The troposphere is the region where the visible clouds are to be found.
 The stratosphere, as...more

-On Uranus, as on Jupiter, the winds in the belts and zones blow first in one direction, then in the opposite direction.
-Wind blows east in a belt, and west in a zone.
-The clouds rise up in a belt, and...more
+On Uranus, as on Jupiter, the winds in the belts and zones blow first in one direction, then in the other direction.
+The clouds rise up in a belt, and drop down in a zone, as shown in this picture.
+This...more